jgraph/security-privacy-legal/README.md

 ### Change process

-If you would like a change to a policy or license, or wish specific questions to be asked in the security FAQ, please submit an issue.
+If you would like a change to a policy or license, or wish specific questions to be asked in the security FAQ, please submit an [issue](https://github.com/jgraph/security-privacy-legal/issues).
 Apply common sense for asking for changes to text relating to zero cost, open source tool.
 Submitting your company's standard EULA and asking to change the whole license to match it will be closed without reply.

 Change requests must be limited to improvements to the public content in this repository.
 We will not sign custom EULAs, fill in your security review or GDPR questionnarie.
-There are commercial companies/tools that will provide with a service that includes such Enterprises features as a paid service.
+There are commercial companies/tools that will provide with a service that includes such Enterprises level commercials as a paid service.

 If your request relates to a paid product within the Atlassian ecosystem, you can either submit an issue on this project, or email support@draw.io.
 You are free to propose any changes, but smaller, well explained additions and changes are more likely to be taken for review.